African and African American Studies

 2. A maximum of one course may be taken as pass/fail.

-3. A maximum of one transfer courses (three credit hours) may count toward the Certificate.
+3. A maximum of one transfer course (three or four credit hours) may count toward the Certificate.

 5. Any AAAS related CASL internship may count in the certificate with permission of the AAAS program director by Petition.